Welcome to my website!

 I am dedicated to improving methods in scientific research.
 My research can broadly be categorized as follows:

 - Equivalence testing and practical significance testing.
 My job market paper introduces methods that can provide statistically significant evidence that economic relationships are practically equal to zero.
 In their absence, error rates in top economics journals are quite high.
-I’ve also employed these tests in empirical applications, such as my article in Journal of Business Ethics.
+I’ve also employed these tests in empirical applications, such as my article in Journal of Business Ethics, and in extended methodological applications, such as in my tutorial on three-sided testing.

 - Robustness tests for causal inference.
 I work on methods for testing critical assumptions in causal designs, including manipulation tests in regression discontinuity design and hypothetical bias experiments.

 - Replication.
-I have reproduced over 120 papers throughout my PhD, and I have published replication work in Proceedings of the National Academy of Sciences.
-I have several comments under development and under invited submission concerning publications in in Management Science, Nature Human Behaviour, and Quarterly Journal of Economics.
+I have reproduced over 140 papers throughout my PhD, and I have published replication work in Nature Human Behaviour, Journal of Political Economy: Microeconomics, and Proceedings of the National Academy of Sciences.
+I have several comments under invited (re)submission concerning publications in American Economic Journal: Applied Economics and Management Science.